openvswitch/ovs/Documentation/intro/install/windows.rst

   Install the latest Python 3.x from python.org and verify that its path is part of Windows' PATH environment variable.
-  We require that you have Python six and pypiwin32 libraries installed.
+  We require that you have pypiwin32 library installed.
-  The libraries can be installed via pip command:
+  The library can be installed via pip command:

    ::

-      $ pip install six
       $ pip install pypiwin32

 - Visual Studio